alyssamonera/alyssamonera.github.io/blind_book_date/README.md

 ## Known Issues

 1. **This app requires a Google Books API key to run in its current state.** This app was developed for a General Assembly front-end development project and currently has no back-end to securely store an API key.
 This is a known issue and will be fixed in a forthcoming update.
-See Installation below for details on obtaining a key.
+See Installation for details on obtaining a key.

 2. **Data will occasionally fail to load from the API and fail to display summaries on the app page.** If this happens, an error message will usually display instructing the user to refresh the page.
 If the app page opens with only a read-more inside, please refresh the page and try again.
 If this doesn't fix the issue, please contact me.